Skip to main content

 -s SECONDS, --splay SECONDS

-A random number between zero and splay that is added to interval.
-Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs are not occurring at the same interval.
+A random number between zero and splay that’s added to interval.
+Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs aren’t occurring at the same interval.
 When running Chef Infra Client at intervals, apply --splay and --interval values before a Chef Infra Client run.

 Changed in Chef Infra Client 12.0 to be applied before the Chef Infra Client run.